paser-group/ICPColocation/SELF_NOTES.md

 Above is similar for `manifests/keystone/auth.pp` and `manifests/keystone/auth2.pp` and `manifests/share/netapp.pp` and `manifests/share/hitachi_hnas.pp` and `manifests/volume/cinder.pp` and `manifests/type.pp`, `manifests/type_set.pp`, `manifests/service_instance.pp` and `manifests/rabbitmq.pp` and `manifests/init.pp`

-2. In `manifests/network/neutron.pp` we see a password being used, but as class parameters `$neutron_admin_password = undef,` is undefined so not a true psoitive
+2. In `manifests/network/neutron.pp` we see a password being used, but as class parameters `$neutron_admin_password = undef,` is undefined so not a true positive

 ```
     'DEFAULT/neutron_admin_username':       value => $neutron_admin_username;
     'DEFAULT/neutron_admin_password':       value => $neutron_admin_password, secret => true;
     'DEFAULT/neutron_admin_auth_url':       value => $neutron_admin_auth_url;
 ```

+> Handled by TaintPup ... if you have time after cross script tracking, then play with lists , how variables are propagated into lists, and then lists used in attributes

 #### Repository-24